LeisureLink/alpine-haproxy/README.md

 # leisurelink/alpine-haproxy

-A minimal alpine base image to run haproxy.
-Uses s6-overlay for supervision and consul-template for dynamically constructing the haproxy config (auto-reloads).
+A docker image to run haproxy with dynamic config generation using consul-template.

+Based on alpine, uses s6-overlay for supervision and consul-template for dynamically constructing the haproxy config (auto-reloads).

 ## Tags (Asset Versions)